What are the most spectacular roads in Afghanistan?

 Reaching an elevation of 3,544m (11,627ft) above sea level, Kotal-e Mianah (also known as Mianah Pass) is a high mountain crossing located in the Bamyan Province of central Afghanistan.
 This long-distance mountain track is one of the most isolated and demanding drives in the region, crossing the rugged heart of the Hindu Kush mountains.

-Driving the Challenging Road to Nargis Pass in Central Afghanistan
+How to drive the unpaved road to Nargis Pass in Central Afghanistan?

 Kotal-e Nargis is a high mountain pass at an elevation of 3,134m (10,282ft) above sea level, located in the province of Wilāyat-e Bāmyān, Afghanistan.